 Sometimes there is a second and improved version of the generic profile, typically called the Generic V2.

 Notice the Show All option near the bottom of the list to switch to the other and longer list mode.
 You see an example of the longer Show All list below.
-Again, notice the Show Recommended option near the end of this list to go back to the short list.
+Again, notice the Show Recommended option near the end of this list to go back to the shorter list.

 You use the Show All mode if you need a profile that is not related to your camera or for a special purpose profile.
 All camera brands are listed plus the items Effects and Other.

-You find special purpose profiles that are built-in Capture One under Effects.
+You find special-purpose profiles that are built-in Capture One under Effects.
 You typically find some B&W profiles here.

 But maybe you have some profiles elsewhere on your system.
 Select Other from the list to get access to that profile.